 The prescription drug tier number correlates to a drug's placement on the formulary.
 Tier 1 and Tier 2 consists of mainly generic drugs while Tier 3 and Tier 4 contains both generic and brand-name drugs.
-Specialty drugs are listed in Tier 5 and Tier 6.
+Specialty drugs are typically listed in Tier 5 and Tier 6.
+Some may be listed on lower tiers.
+These are designated as Specialty on the formulary.